wayne900204/Flutter-Stream-Provider-Sqflite/README.md

-# Sqflite example with bloc and stream
+# Sqflite example with provider and stream

 A new Flutter application.